moby/moby/docs/extend/index.md

 You install the plugin using a single command: `docker plugin install <PLUGIN>`.
 The `plugin install` command pulls the plugin from the Docker Hub or private registry.
-If necessary the CLI prompts you to accept any privilige requriements.
+If necessary the CLI prompts you to accept any privilege requriements.
 For example the plugin may require access to a device on the host system.
 Finally it enables the plugin.